 Field type: N(11,0) Result: -2147483648 — wrong result (N. B. – the integer part of the result is 11 numbers)

 Field type: N(13,1) Result: 65152378815,7 — correct result

 Additional verification of field type and number should be introduce before writing out to shape file.
 I suppose this is similar problem to Bug #3500.

-#2 Updated by alobo - about 8 years ago
+#2 Updated by alobo - over 11 years ago